mcordell/grape_token_auth/README.md

 run YourGrapeAPI
 ```

-In rails, you will need to setup warden as so:
+In _rails_, you will need to setup warden as so:

 ```ruby
 # application.rb